 A live video streaming API allows you to create custom workflows integrated with existing SSO systems, customer and partner interaction platforms, and other technical infrastructures.
 This eliminates technical bottlenecks in the system, mitigates risk, and allows you to customize video platforms for your hyper-specific use-case.

 Simultaneously, this API can deliver all your content via an existing top-tier CDN video platform.
 This ensures maximum video quality while minimizing buffering and startup failures.
-Using a professional online video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.
+Using a professional enterprise video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.